-- 1.33 There are four main recognised categories of child abuse: physical abuse, sexual abuse, neglect, and emotional abuse; in addition, the RAD is aware of other considerations and practices that affect children and young people such as self-harm, eating disorders, bullying (including cyber-bullying), peer-on-peer abuse, serious youth violence (including knife/gun crime and county lines), female genital mutilation (FGM), violence in the name of honour, radicalisation, child sexual exploitation, sexual violence and sexual harassment (including upskirting).
+- protecting children from maltreatment; - preventing impairment of children's mental and physical health or development; - ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - taking action to enable all children to have the best outcomes. - 1.27 There are four main recognised categories of child abuse: physical abuse, sexual abuse, neglect, and emotional abuse; in addition, the RAD is aware of other considerations and practices that affect children and young people such as self-harm, eating disorders, bullying (including cyber-bullying), peer-on-peer abuse, serious youth violence (including knife/gun crime and county lines), female genital mutilation (FGM), violence in the name of honour, radicalisation, child sexual exploitation, sexual violence and sexual harassment (including upskirting).
 A child/children is defined as persons under the age of 18 years.
-See Appendix 1 for more detail and definitions of types of abuse. - 1.34 The RAD also works with adults at risk who are protected by different legislation.
-The main forms of abuse in relation to an adult at risk include: physical abuse, sexual abuse, psychological abuse, financial or material abuse, neglect, acts of omission, and discriminatory abuse.
-An adult at risk is defined as persons aged 18 or over whose physical or mental impairment or condition places them at risk of harm, exploitation or abuse.
+See Appendix 1 for more detail and definitions of types of abuse. - 1.28 The RAD also works with adults at risk who are protected by different legislation.
+An adult at risk is a person aged 18 who: - Has needs for care and support (whether or not the Local Authority is meeting any of those needs); - Is experiencing, or is at risk of abuse or neglect; and - As a result of those care and support needs is unable to protect themselves from either the risk of, or the experience of, abuse or neglect.